Sign up today to receive the latest information and helpful resources.

 Your doctor is your trusted partner in your healthcare journey with CLL/SLL.
 Please follow their guidance about starting and taking IMBRUVICA®.
 Once you start, it is important to take IMBRUVICA® every day as directed by your doctor to get the full benefit of your treatment.

-IMBRUVICA® is an oral, once-a-day treatment for adults with CLL/SLL that gives you the freedom to take with or without meals, on a schedule that meets your needs.
+IMBRUVICA® is an oral, once-a-day treatment for adults with CLL/SLL that gives you the freedom to take with a glass of water, with or without meals, on a schedule that meets your needs.
 IMBRUVICA® provides the ease of oral dosing—so you can focus more on what really matters.

 IMBRUVICA® capsules come in a bottle